389ds/389ds.github.io/docs/389ds/FAQ/faq.md

 -   Store employee information centrally for phonebook and organization chart lookups.
 -   Sync passwords with your NT domain controller.
 -   Sync passwords with Active Directory.
+-   Much much more.
+You are limited by your creativity.

 ### How do I use the Administration Server/Console with this?